noahdayan/Space-Dinosaurs/README.md

 Space-Dinosaurs
 ===============

-Video game where you control a chicken on a quest to conquer the galaxy with an army of dinosaurs.
+A video game where you control a chicken on a quest to conquer the galaxy with an army of dinosaurs.